esfhamilton/CSV-Divider/README.md

+# Large-CSV-Divider
-# A short pandas script used to disregard rows of CSV files which are too large for opening in Excel so that they can be opened in Excel or used for projects on lower spec PCs.
+A short pandas script used to disregard rows of CSV files which are too large for opening in Excel so that they can be opened in Excel or used for projects on lower spec PCs.